PersonaMark: Personalized LLM watermarking for model protection and user attribution: Experimental Setup

 We selects perplexity, aspect based text sentiment analysis, key information consistency, and reading ease as indicators to measure the impact and intervention of watermarking methods on model behaviors.
 The perplexity is usually used for estimating text quality, and it is calculated using formula below.

 It can be calculated by the Nth root of the reciprocal of the joint probability of the sentences in the test set, where N is the average number of words in the sentence.
 Where T represents a set of text sequences, including tokens such as t1, t2 to tN, and the probability in the perplexity formula can be calculated by a language model.
 The aspect based sentiment polarity is calculated using the deberta-v3-base-absa-v1.1 model\footnote{deberta\-v3\-base\-absa\-v1.1:\url{https://huggingface.co/yangheng/deberta-v3-base-absa-v1.1}}.
 We utilize aspect based sentiment analysis rather than normal sentiment analysis since the prompts in the experiment are open-end generation task.
 Normal sentiment analysis tends to have greater fluctuations.
 We set the subjects of sentences as aspects and calculate the sentiment score according to the subjects.
 In this way, the average sentiment polarity of the model is determined as a metrics indicating the behavior of the models.
-The key information consistency is represented by the similarity obtained from the facebook/bart-large-cnn model\footnote{facebook/bart-large-cnn:\url{https://huggingface.co/facebook/bart-large-cnn}}after summarization using the Sentience Transformer (all-MiniLM-L6-v2) model\footnote{Sentence Transformers documentation, \url{https://www.sbert.net/docs/sentence_transformer/pretrained_models.html}}.
+The key information consistency is represented by the similarity obtained from the Sentience Transformer (all-MiniLM-L6-v2) model\footnote{Sentence Transformers documentation:\url{https://www.sbert.net/docs/sentence_transformer/pretrained_models.html}} after summarization using the facebook/bart-large-cnn model\footnote{facebook/bart-large-cnn:\url{https://huggingface.co/facebook/bart-large-cnn}}.
 For a given prompt, our approach's aim is to let the models generate the same key components as the models without watermark, though the responded sentences might be different.
 In addition, the reading ease indicator is used to assist in evaluating the behavioral changes of models when generating text.
 The reading ease score is based on the Flesch Reading Ease Score (FRES)\footnote{Flesch Reading Ease and Flesch Kincaid Grade Level:\url{https://readable.com/readability/flesch-reading-ease-flesch-kincaid-grade-level/}}, which is used to evaluate the readability of an article or sentence from the perspective of the age required to read the sentence.
 For the English language, the formula for calculating sentence difficulty is as follows:

 where R.E. refers to readability score, wl refers to the number of syllables per 100 words, sl corresponds to the average word count in each sentence, and the total R.E. score ranges from 0 to 100.
 The higher the score, the easier it is to read.